ddrohan/dynamic-web-dev-labs/lab03/step_4.md

-# Step 4 - Modifying our 'Routes', Part 1 ( 'findAll' & 'addDonation' )
+# Step 4 - Modifying our 'Routes', Part 1 ( 'findAll' & 'findOne' )

 Our current setup involves pulling data from a javascript object array and storing objects back to that array.
 We now want to be able to store and retrieve our ***'donations'*** from our mongodb database.